 Cross Country Confidence

 For the next two hours, we circled around the Cunningham track and experienced different terrains.
 Mud, water, very narrow trails, downhills where you accelerate quickly, uphill climbs, rocks, roots of trees, climbing up a log.
 You get the gist.
-The guides were great at evaluating when to let us try something for ourselves, or when to stop and give us a few tips.
+The guides were great at discerning when to let us try something for ourselves, or when to stop and give us a few tips.

-As a theoretical person first, and practical second, I was skeptical of the relaxed tone of our “free ride”.
+As a theoretical person first, and practical person second, I was skeptical of the relaxed tone of our “free ride”.
 As the class went on, I realized learning by doing was the best approach to getting the most out of MTB.
 On one hand, your natural instinct will not let you do anything crazy.
 On the other, you have the guide who will keep you on a trail with challenges you can handle.

-|Grab a Bite Near Cunningham Park|
+|Grab a Bite Near Cunningham Park

 Korean comfort food.
 Must-have Korean sushi rolls –a.k.a. kimbab– in interesting combos like bulgogi, bbq chicken, and the “rolly”.
 Add a crispy, fried pork donkatsu and some rice balls/cakes. 우수한!